Glen & Stephen Thistlewood

 Memphis Fakes

-In recent years fake Memphis covered butter dishes have turned up regularly - always purple (sometimes called "black amethyst), with generally good iridescence.
+In recent years fake Memphis covered butter dishes have turned up regularly - pictured on the right.
+So far, they always dark purple (sometimes referred to as "black amethyst), with generally bright iridescence.
 To our knowledge, no authenticated Northwood Memphis butters have been reported, only the fake version.

 More about Fakes - click on the image below.